 The DrivePlus Mastercard offers the option to enroll in Mastercard ID Theft Protection and fraud monitoring for free.

 The Chrysler DrivePlus Mastercard credit card has the typical fees you’d find among similar cards.
-It should be noted that you will pay a 3% foreign transaction fee if you make purchases in foreign currencies.
+There's a $40 late payment fee and it should be noted that you will pay a 3% foreign transaction fee if you make purchases in foreign currencies.